pnp/script-samples/docfx/contributing/index.md

 > [!NOTE]
 > The repository can be found at [https://github.com/pnp/script-samples](https://github.com/pnp/script-samples)

+## How can I contribute

+There are ways to contribute:

+* Create a scenario e.g. Upload a document to SharePoint, then add your script to the scenario
+* Extend an existing scenario that does NOT have an example for the tool e.g. a scenario containing only CLI for Microsoft 365 sample, you can submit an updated scenario with a PnP PowerShell equivalent
+* Logging an [issue in GitHub](https://github.com/pnp/script-samples/issues) if you have feedback about the site or samples

+To get started quickly, check out the [Preparing a submission guide](preparing-a-submission.md)

+> *Please register your idea in the issue list and assign to yourself, there maybe others considering similar scripts.*

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 **Remember that this repository is maintained by community members who volunteer their time to help.
 Be courteous and patient.**

 ## Signing the CLA